 Note: While these instructions are easy to follow, the printers are very finicky and there are a lot of things that might go wrong and disrupt a print.
 If you are a first-time printer, we recommend printing during open hours so a Makerspace consultant is on hand to help you troubleshoot.
 Also, make sure to refer to our Prusa, LulzBot and MakerGear pages for common printing problems and solutions.

 - Import the 3D model(s) you want to print.
 This can be done by pressing the import button in the panel on the left, selecting Models > Import Model at the top menu, or pressing Ctrl + I. You can import as many models as you would like to print, as long as they all fit on the printing bed.

 - If necessary, make adjustments to the models by double clicking them and changing the parameters under Absolute Positioning, Object Scaling, and Rotational Offsets.

 - Connect to the printer you want to use.
 First make sure the printer is turned on.
-At the top menu, select Tools > Machine Control Panel or press Ctrl + P. To connect to the LulzBot, go to the port menu and select COM3.
+At the top menu, select Tools > Machine Control Panel or press Ctrl + P. To connect to the LulzBot or Prusa, go to the port menu and select COM3.
 To connect to the M2, select COM4.
 Press the connect button.